-- While having integrated document management is key for smooth operations and record retention, having documents readily available in the event of an audit is essential to avoid stress, legal issues and costly fines.
-An audit can happen at any time, and colleges and universities are expected to have certain documents organized and readily available for all employees. - Federal agencies typically don't provide much advance notice of an audit; the amount of time administration must gather documentation depends on the auditor.
-For an institution without a document management system in place, an auditor's arrival creates stress and panic as teams scramble to locate required records, data and forms.
-Three common faculty- and staff-related audits that organizations encounter include:
+While having integrated document management is key for smooth operations and record retention, having documents readily available in the event of an audit is essential to avoid stress, legal issues and costly fines.
+An audit can happen at any time, and companies are expected to have certain documents organized and readily available for all employees.

+Federal agencies typically don't provide much advance notice of an audit; the amount of time an employer must gather documentation depends on the auditor.
+For an organization without a document management system in place, an auditor's arrival creates stress and panic as teams scramble to locate required records, data and forms.
+Three common employee-related audits that organizations encounter include:

-• I-9 audit: The Department of Homeland Security conducts these audits to confirm staff members' eligibility to work in the United States.
-As part of this process, hiring practices are reviewed, and verification is required for all staff members.
+- FMLA audit: The Department of Labor (DOL) can audit employers at any time; often, the reason for an audit is due to an employee complaint.
+The DOL's Wage and Hour Division has consistently received more than 1,000 Family Medical Leave Act (FMLA) complaints per year for decades.
+As part of the audit, the DOL will review the FMLA process step-by-step and request to see all relevant forms and documentation. - I-9 audit: The Department of Homeland Security conducts these audits to confirm employees' eligibility to work in the United States.
+As part of this process, hiring practices are reviewed, and verification is required for all employees.
 If Forms I-9 are incomplete or missing, employers can be fined between \$100 and \$1,000 for each failure.

 • Wage and hour audit: The focus of these investigations by the DOL is anything related to pay and covered by the Fair Labor Standards Act (FLSA).
 For example, they may be auditing overtime pay compliance, exempt vs. nonexempt classification or minimum wage compliance.
-In addition to interviewing staff, the DOL will request records and documents for their review.
+In addition to interviewing employees, the DOL will request records and documents for their review.
 The maximum penalty for violations of the FLSA's minimum wage and overtime provisions is \$2,014, assessed on a per-employee basis.

-In addition to investigating based on staff complaints, SHRM reports that the DOL "has also targeted employers in low-wage industries for wage and hour violations, particularly in the areas of agriculture, daycare, food service, garment manufacturing, guard services, healthcare, hotels and motels, janitorial services and temporary help."
+In addition to investigating based on employee complaints, SHRM reports that the DOL "has also targeted employers in low-wage industries for wage and hour violations, particularly in the areas of agriculture, daycare, food service, garment manufacturing, guard services, healthcare, hotels and motels, janitorial services and temporary help."

-Storage space, record retention, security and audits are all impacted when organizations don't have an integrated document management system in place for their faculty- and staff-related files.
+Storage space, record retention, security and audits are all impacted when organizations don't have an integrated document management system in place for their employee-related files.
 Be sure you're keeping the files you need and that you're storing them according to legal guidelines.
-Before the costs and time spent on these issues quickly spiral out of control, administrators and HR leaders must examine how an integrated platform can help protect their organization.
+Before the costs and time spent on these issues quickly spiral out of control, HR leaders must examine how an integrated platform can help protect their organization.